mr-hashemi/mr-hashemi/README.md

 ## Basic syntax:
 ### Functions:
 - Declare a function by keyword `bebin` before function name.
-- Program starts from main method.
+- Program starts from main function.
 - to call a function simply call it.
 in example above the functions `main` and `derakht` are defined and function `derakht` is called inside main.